jamestalmage/run-async/README.md

 This is useful for library author accepting sync or async functions as parameter. `runAsync` will always run them as async method, and normalize the function handling.

+`runAsync.dezalgo` ensures your callback is always called asynchronously.

 Installation
 =========